latestchatty/latest-chatty-ios/README.md

 iOS 7 Conversion / Semi-rewrite

 *Disclaimers/Known Issues:
-- Colors, fonts, etc. aren't finalized and I am trying out different things.
+- Colors, fonts, etc. aren't finalized as I am trying out different things.
 - iPad has not been touched yet at all, probably blows up completely there.
 - The (x) to clear text fields on Search view isn't currently working.
+- The status bar background color change when menu is opened is not fully functional yet

 3.4.6
 ====